Department of Sociology & Criminology

 Recent ResearchAddressing Youth Crime and Violence in the HRM: Research Findings and Recommendations.
 Final report submitted as part of the HRM Mayor’s Roundtable on Violence (2014) - This report documents the findings of research to assess initiatives in the Halifax Regional Municipality (HRM) that address youth and gang violence specifically, and serious and chronic youth offending generally.
 Based on this research, policy and program recommendations are made to the HRM government to address this problem more effectively.

-The PALS Program - PALS was a social developmental research program is for “at-risk” children (ages 6 to 12) who live in disadvantaged environments.
-The PALS program began in May of 2006 and ended in December of 2009.
+The SMU PALS Program - PALS was a social developmental program is for children (ages 6 to 12) who live in disadvantaged environments in Halifax.
+The program began in May of 2006 and ended in December of 2010.
 The program was meant to address – in a multi-component, complimentary and integrated fashion – factors that put disadvantaged children at risk by enhancing their personal “resilience.”
 The program promoted the following “protective factors” essential to the positive development and personal resilience of children and youth.
-The acronym PALS stands Positive Role Models and Mentors, Academic Tutoring, Leisure and Physical Activities, and Social and Life Skills Development.
+The acronym PALS stands for Positive Role Models and Mentors, Academic Tutoring, Leisure and Physical Activities, and Social and Life Skills Development.
 PALS was funded through a $400,000 grant from the National Crime Prevention Centre.

 - 2014 - Crime Prevention: Theory and Practice.
 Second Edition.
 Boca Raton, FL: CRC Press.